-Critical Illness Cover is a type of health insurance that pays out a tax-free lump sum if you are diagnosed with an illness that is deemed to be life-threatening under the terms of your policy.
+Critical illness cover is a type of health insurance policy that could pay out a lump sum if you are diagnosed with a life threatening illness.

-This means that if you have critical illness cover in place and are diagnosed with one of these conditions, you will receive a payout from your insurer, usually amounting to several hundreds of thousands of pounds, to spend as you wish during what is likely to be a difficult time.
+If you are diagnosed with one of these conditions, you can receive a payout from your insurer which could amount to several hundreds of thousands of pounds.

 Who is it suitable for?